bluurryy/cargo-insert-docs/README.md

 //! ```
 ```

-And your `README.md` will look like that:
+And crate documentation into `README.md`:
 ````md
 # my-crate-name